comunica/comunica/packages/actor-query-operation-service/README.md

 ### Config Parameters

 * `cbqo:lib/ActorQueryOperationTypedMediated#ActorQueryOperationTypedMediated_args_mediatorQueryOperation`: A mediator over the [Query Operation bus](https://github.com/comunica/comunica/tree/master/packages/bus-query-operation).
-* `caqoserv:Actor/QueryOperation/Service/forceSparqlEndpoint`: Optional flag indicating if the SERVICE target should be assumed to be a SPARQL endpoint, defaults to `false`.
+* `args_forceSparqlEndpoint`: Optional flag indicating if the SERVICE target should be assumed to be a SPARQL endpoint, defaults to `false`.